UniversalDependencies/UD_Hindi-HDTB/README.txt

 Hindi UD treebank

+The Hindi Universal Dependency Treebank was automatically converted from Hindi Dependency Treebank (HDTB) which is part of an ongoing effort of creating multi-layered treebanks for Hindi and Urdu.
+HDTB is developed at IIT-H India and can be downloaded from http://ltrc.iiit.ac.in/treebank_H2014/index.html.
+The project is supported by NSF Grant (Award Number: CNS 0751202; CFDA Number: 47.070).

 Any publication reporting the work done using this data should cite the following references:

 Riyaz Ahmad Bhat, Rajesh Bhatt, Annahita Farudi, Prescott Klassen, Bhuvana Narasimhan, Martha Palmer, Owen Rambow, Dipti Misra Sharma, Ashwini Vaidya, Sri Ramagurumurthy Vishnu, and Fei Xia.
 The Hindi/Urdu Treebank Project.
 In the Handbook of Linguistic Annotation (edited by Nancy Ide and James Pustejovsky), Springer Press